 Can you Drive to Thórsmörk?

 Yes, you can, but it depends on what vehicle you have.
 The road that leads to Thórsmörk is an F road, an unpaved gravel road that is rarely maintained.
-For this reason, only 4x4 vehicles are permitted on F roads.
-The journey will involve driving on uneven terrain and crossing rivers, so be sure to rent a suitable vehicle.
+For this reason, only 4WD vehicles are permitted on F roads.
+The journey will involve driving on uneven terrain and crossing rivers, so be sure you rent a 4x4 for your Iceland road trip.

 Regarding the Krossá river, it’s best that you don’t attempt to cross it yourself, regardless of what vehicle you have.
 The river is deep, strong and will defeat most vehicles that aren’t designed for the purpose.
 Park in the car park and jump on one of the buses that transports people to and from Thórsmörk.
 Alternatively, you could just walk to Thórsmörk from the car park, crossing the river via the footbridge.